aschult5/actiontime/README.md

 I have never before written *anything* in GoLang, but it has elegant support for concurrency and json, which are core aspects of this project.
 It is also used by the folks that will be inspecting this project.
 You've been warned!

 ## Usage
 This module is intended to be imported from a go program.
+Calls to `AddAction` and `GetStats` may be made concurrently.

 ### Dependencies
 * [go 1.13](https://golang.org/dl/) has been tested